8bitDevStudios/M5Client/README.md

 <a name="english"></a>
 # M5Client 🛠💻
-M5Client is a convenient tool for flashing M5StickC Plus2/Plus1.1 and Cardputer devices.
+M5Client is a convenient tool for flashing M5StickC Plus2/Plus1.1, Cardputer and T-Embed CC1101.

 ## Main Features 🌟
 - Firmwares Bruce, Nemo, Marauder, CatHack, M5Launcher, and Factory.